ArturoDent/find-and-transform/README.md

 1. &nbsp; Find and transform text in a single file with many kinds of transforms.
 2. &nbsp; Search across files with pre-defined options.
 3. &nbsp; Do a series of find and replaces in the current file.
 3. &nbsp; Do a series of finds and a replace across files, using only the results files from previous searches.
 See [Multiple searches across files.](searchInPanel.md#multiple-searches).
-TODO check
 5. &nbsp; Execute javascript code, like math or string operations, on replacements.
 6. &nbsp; Supports using path or snippet variables in the Search Panel or the Find in File Widget fields.
 7. &nbsp; Save named settings or keybindings for finds or searches.